 If you don’t want to invest money for any SEO tools then this tool is the best to find out the keywords.
 Google Keyword Planner gets a bad rap, especially since Google removed the ability to see exact monthly search volumes.
 Now they just show an approximate range.

-However, if you want to know the actual value of your keywords then we would recommend to go with the premium tool.
+However, if you want to know the actual value of your keywords then we would recommend going with the premium tool.

 Advanced WordPress SEO